yeslogic/prince-docs/docs/server-integration.md

 Prince offers six Fail-Safe Options:

 `--fail-dropped-content`
-Fail if any content is dropped.
+Fail if any content is dropped, e.g. due to a specified attachment which needs to be dropped because the chosen PDF profile does not support attachments, or due to a layout problem, where Prince cannot pack a block on the page for some reason and is forced to discard it.

 `--fail-missing-resources`
-Fail if any resources cannot be loaded.
+Fail if any resources cannot be loaded, e.g. due to network problems.

 `--fail-missing-glyphs`
 Fail if glyphs cannot be found for any characters.

 `--fail-pdf-profile-error`
-Fail if the chosen PDF profile cannot be used.
+Fail if there are problems complying with the specified PDF profile, e.g. due to incompatible options.

 `--fail-pdf-tag-error`
-Fail if there is an accessibility tagging error.
+Fail if there are problems tagging the PDF document for accessibility.

 `--fail-safe`
 Enables all of the preceding fail-safe options.